-2. HVAC maintenance: a key component of how to save energy in buildings
+2. HVAC maintenance: an easy way to save energy in buildings

-Why is regular HVAC maintenance so important when considering how to reduce energy consumption in buildings?
-Regular visits from an HVAC professional ensures the efficient operation of your system and helps prevent costly repairs.
-Clogged filters, dirty ducts and coils, debris and dust laden vents and fatigued parts will make your system work harder and longer to achieve set temperatures.
+Why is regular HVAC maintenance so important when considering how to shrink energy use in buildings?
+Regular visits from an HVAC professional make your system more efficient and help prevent costly repairs.
+Clogged filters, dirty ducts and coils, debris and dust laden vents and fatigued parts will make your system work harder and longer to get to set temperatures.
 If you have a preventative maintenance contract, an HVAC technician will thoroughly inspect and clean different parts of your system to ensure system efficiency.

-Insulation upgrades are another easy and relatively inexpensive improvement that can have a sizeable impact.
-According to the EPA, 10-percent of your energy bill can be saved through the installation of proper insulation and ensuring your building is sealed.
-When looking at insulation, don’t just look at the obvious places: windows and walls.
-It is important not to overlook pipe insulation, HVAC ducts and electrical outlets.
+Adding insulation is another easy way to save energy.
+It’s fairly inexpensive.
+According to the EPA, you can save 10-percent of your energy bill by installing proper insulation and sealing your building.
+Don’t just look at the obvious places: windows and walls.
+It is important not to overlook pipes, HVAC ducts and electrical outlets.

 Well, we might sound like our parents, but that’s okay.
-The places where we work, along with schools and places we spend our spare time other than home, make up 50-percent of our country’s energy usage.
-So, it’s sensible to stress to employees, the importance of shutting off lights and equipment.
-Training sessions can be the key to show employees how to save energy in buildings.
+Work places make up 50-percent of our country’s energy usage.
+So, it’s sensible to teach employees the importance of shutting off lights and equipment.
+Train employees how to save energy in buildings.

-A VRF system is capable of supplying heat and cooling and can do both simultaneously to different locations in the same building.
-The system is comprised of small air handlers that can be individually controlled.
-The individual controls afford you the opportunity to save money because heat and air conditioning can be turned down or off in rooms that are unoccupied while rooms in use can still be provided with heat and air.
+A VRF system is capable of supplying both heat and cooling.
+It can do both simultaneously to different locations in the same building.
+The system has small air handlers that you can control individually.
+The individual controls give you the opportunity to save money because heat and air conditioning can be turned down or off in unoccupied rooms while rooms in use can still be provided with heat and air.

 6. How to reduce energy consumption in buildings?
 Choose smart building technology

-The latest controls and programmable thermostats should be part of your “How to reduce energy consumption in buildings” strategy.
+The latest controls and programmable thermostats should be part of your strategy to reduce energy consumption.
 Doesn’t it make sense to reduce or turn off lighting, heat and air conditioning when your building is not in use?
 Smart building controls eliminate the human forgetfulness factor of failing to turn off or down lighting and HVAC settings.